Knowledge Skills Overview

 Knowledge skills enable users, such as employees and customers, to ask Alexa questions about an organization's spreadsheet data without invoking a skill name.
-Users can ask Alexa about different types of data – org charts, building information, events, FAQs, glossaries, product catalogs, and more – in a knowledge skill by saying, "Alexa," and then asking their question.
-Building knowledge skills requires only a spreadsheet of data and Alexa for Business, Alexa for Hospitality, or Alexa for Residential.
-You don't need code or an AWS infrastructure.
+Users can ask Alexa about different types of data — org charts, building information, events, FAQs, glossaries, product catalogs, and more — in a knowledge skill by saying, "Alexa," and then asking their question.
+Building knowledge skills requires only a spreadsheet of data and either the Alexa for Business, Alexa for Hospitality, or Alexa for Residential service.
+You don't need code or Amazon Web Services (AWS) infrastructure.

 Why knowledge skills?

 - Spreadsheet data input – Upload and update your data by using spreadsheets.

 - Flexible understanding – Use Alexa's intelligence to enable users to ask the same question in different ways.
 For example, the Events template enables users to ask questions about "next" and "last" events, as well as events happening "last week," "next month," or "this year."